hiveot/hub.capnp/README.md

-# stg
+# wostgw
-Implementation of the Secured Thing Gateway
+Implementation of the WoST Gateway